-Car wax on the other hand, will protect and enhance your car's paint job.
-The best time to wax your car is after cleaning it to make it really shine.
+Car wax on the other hand, will protect and enhance your car's paint job and is a good idea for a beginner.
+The best time to wax your car is after cleaning with soapy water to make it really shine.
 Wax smooths out the painted surface by filling swirls and scratches with a protective coating.
 It also protects your car from all sorts of contaminants and from UV ray damage caused by the sun.

 If you don’t have any car wax at home at the moment, a bit of hair conditioner and warm water will do the trick!
 Wash over and rinse off until dry with a clean cloth and watch your car shine.

-If you want the most effective way to clean your car windows, use a sponge (with distilled water if possible) and a microfiber towel.
-A microfiber towel is brilliant to get those pretty, streak free windows, but if you don’t have one at home try good quality kitchen paper towels for similar results.
+If you want the most effective way to clean your car windows, use a sponge (with distilled water if possible) and a microfibre cloth.
+A microfibre cloth is brilliant to get those pretty, streak free windows, but if you don’t have one at home try good quality kitchen paper towels for similar results.

 Don’t forget the wiper blades!
-Simply use some cleaner to break up the dirt on the wipers and wipe them dry.
+Simply use some window cleaner or glass cleaner to break up the dirt on the wipers and wipe them dry..

-Once you’ve hosed down and cleaned your wheels, dry them with a microfiber towel or terry cloth (make sure not to use the same towel or cloth on your car’s body/windows after drying your wheels, as this could lead to scratching your car’s body paint).
+Once you’ve hosed down and cleaned your wheels (a pressure washer can be a great tool to do this quickly and easily), dry them with a microfibre cloth or terry cloth.
+Make sure not to use the same towel or cloth on your car’s body/windows after drying your wheels, as this could lead to scratching your car’s body paint.

 Don’t have wheel wax at home?
 Just give your wheels a good clean with baking soda and a small bit of water, to make a paste.
 Scrub your wheels with this and rinse down with warm water.
 This will keep your wheels spotless until you can get your hands on some wheel wax.